puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`listen_policy`

-Specifies the listen policy for cs vserver.
+Specifies the listen policy for csvserver.
 The string can be either an existing expression name (configured using add policy expression command) or else it can be an in-line expression with a maximum of 1499 characters.

 #####`listen_priority`

-Specifies the priority for listen policy of cs vserver.
+Specifies the priority for listen policy of csvserver.

 Maximum value: 100